Nutrition and Organic Food

 Second, the World Health Organization’s (WHO) cancer agency, the International Agency for Research on Cancer (IARC), has recently classified two widely used herbicides as probably or possible human carcinogens.
 Glyphosate (RoundUp), the most widely used herbicide, was recently classified by IARC as a probable human carcinogen.
 IARC also classified 2,4-dichlorophenoxyacetic acid (2,4-D), another widely used herbicide, as a possible human carcinogen.

-I agree with Dr. Landrigan’s statement in his interview with NEJM:
+I agree with Dr. Landrigan’s statement in his interview with NEJM:9

 4. GMOs can wreck your gut and fertility.

-The American Academy of Environmental Medicine (AAEM) position paper takes a strong stance against the use of GMOs for a number of reasons.
+The American Academy of Environmental Medicine (AAEM) position paper10 takes a strong stance against the use of GMOs for a number of reasons.
 These include insufficient safety assessment.
-They also site numerous animal studies which implicate GM food consumption with serious health risks including:
+They also cite numerous animal studies which implicate GM food consumption with serious health risks including:

 I recently listened to an interview with Jeffrey Smith of The Institute for Responsible Technology.
 I was surprised to learn that many of our sausage casings in the US are imported from New Zealand, because the quality of casings from US livestock is too poor.
 Butchers report that GM fed animals in the US have friable, thin, discolored intestines that are unsuitable for use.